cybex-dev/project_eye/README.md

 # project_eye

+### Update
+I will be continuing with development on this in the near future.
+Have been busy with other projects

+## Watch this space :)

 A All-in-One VPN solution for Linux servers with server and web implementation.

 The purpose of this project allows a business/firm to easily run a vpn from any location.
 The software offers features: